coolshams/python-challenge/README.md

 2. Use of strip function to eliminate unwated characters/spaces.

 #### Conclusion
-Getting familiar with VS code & concept dictionary, revisiting recordings and some serious googling helped me with this one!
+Getting familiar with VS code & concept of dictionary, revisiting recordings and some serious googling helped me with this one!